shreyasY2k/KeycloakMultiMFA/README.md

 - "Verification session has expired": Increase OTP timeout
 - "Failed to send verification code": Check service connectivity
 - "Invalid verification code": Ensure clock synchronization for TOTP

+## Security Considerations

+- The Telegram bot token and Twilio credentials are sensitive.
+Protect them as you would any API key.
+- In production environments, consider using a secrets management solution rather than environment variables in a `.env` file.
+- The Telegram bot is public and can be messaged by anyone.
+It only returns Chat IDs and does not expose any sensitive information.
+- OTP codes expire after a configurable timeout period (default 5 minutes)
+- Failed verification attempts are limited to prevent brute force attacks